udacity/AIPND-revision/README.md

 ## Dependencies

 Each directory has a `requirements.txt` describing the minimal dependencies required to run the notebooks in that directory.
-You can download this file from the classroom at /home/workspace/requirements.txt

 ### pip